Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Stability and uptime

-The server runs separately from anyone’s PC, so it stays online no matter who joins or leaves.
+The server is independent of any PC, so it is always online regardless of the joined and the left participants.
 You don’t lose progress just because the host disconnected.
 The world keeps running and the Uptime and Reliability is great.
 That’s what makes it work for long-term play.

 Higher player capacity